sourcegraph/handbook/content/direction/code-graph/batch-changes/index.md

 We have five main learnings from the first year of Batch Changes:

 - The key success metric for customers is the number of changesets opened by Batch Changes that eventually get merged.
 To be successful, we need to increase adoption, and the merge rate of changesets.
 - We have discovered that importing, tracking and managing existing changesets that were not created by Batch Changes, is perceived as very useful by customers.
 However, importing changesets today is clumsy, so this workflow is not very frequently used.
 We need to improve it and validate the value of this use case.
-If successful, it could create a low-friction, low-effort entry point into Batch Changes for new users and increase usage frequency and stickiness.
+If successful, it could create a low-friction, low time-to-value entry point into Batch Changes for new users and increase usage frequency and stickiness.
 - Batch changes works great for teams with 1,000s of repositories, but gets clumsy to use for companies with 10,000s repositories.
 - The job to be done (JTBD) for our customers is changing code at a large-scale.
 To do so, they need to automate a code change, apply it, then track it to completion.
 Batch Changes today is addressing applying and tracking changes, but the first many customers ask is "how do I write code that makes change x".
 To solve for our customers JTBD, we will need to provide an answer to that question.
 - As users get more sophisticated and work on large, more complex batch changes, debugging and iteration cycle time become the bottleneck